Child & Adolescent Psychiatry Fellowship

 Geriatric Psychiatry Fellowship

 Founded in 1965, our Geriatric Psychiatry Fellowship was the first in the nation.
-The program offers fellows a variety of clinical settings such as the Durham VA Medical Center, the Duke Memory Disorders Clinic and skilled nursing facilities.
-Specialized rotations in areas such as sleep, palliative care, hospice and forensics are also available to fellows.
+The program offers fellows a variety of clinical settings including the Duke University Health System, the Durham VA Medical Center, the Duke Memory Disorders Clinic, Central Regional state psychiatric hospital, and skilled nursing facilities.

 Why Train at Duke?